Skip to main content

 1. You build an MCP server exposing your data/APIs

-4. You get paid instantly in USDC on Base
+4. You get paid in USDC on Base through deferred settlement flows (query turns and execute-session batches)

 The Data Broker Standard